EmaroLab/fuzzy_sit/README.md

  - L) The encoding time after having learned a new scene,
  - M) The recognition time after having learned a new scene,
  - N) The total time,
- - O) Computer memory usage in Byte.
+ - O) Computer memory usage in Byte,
+ - P) Number of categories pre-recognised,
+ - Q) Number of categories post-recognised.

 # Contacts
 **Author**: Luca Buoncompagni,